About the AuthorMark W. Koch

 Koch’s experience, combined with the huge success of The Passion of the Christ, made him realize that God was leading him back into the film business.

-In April 2006, Kick headed back to Hollywood and in only six short months, The Perfect Game went into production in the fall of 2006.
+In April 2006, Koch headed back to Hollywood and in only six short months, The Perfect Game went into production in the fall of 2006.
 This true story of the 1957 Little League World Series and the rag tag barefoot team from Monterrey, Mexico was Koch’s first picture in almost 10 years.
-Produced by Koch and his Prelude Pictures, the film is being released theatrically nationwide on April 16th of 2010.
+Produced by Koch and his Prelude Pictures, the film was released theatrically nationwide on April 16th of 2010.
 The Perfect Game was independently financed by private investors and quickly grew into a major motion picture.

 Koch’s current passion is encouraging men and others to establish a daily relationship with God by beginning each day in devotion.